MolBIFFM/diana/README.md

 ```
 The procedure to correct p-values for testing testing either multiple
 communities and Gene Ontology terms, Reactome pathways or combinations of times
-of measurement and types of post-translational modification with respect to the
+of measurement and types of post-translational modification.
+The default setting
-false discovery rate or family-wise error rate.
-The default setting is
-`"Benjamini-Yekutieli"`.
+is `"Benjamini-Yekutieli"`.
 Available settings are `"Benjamini-Hochberg"`,
 `"Benjamini-Yekutieli"`, `"Holm"` and `"Hommel"`.

 ```json